iniself/noba/README.md

 Some examples, more detail in CHANGELOG.md

-* Many bugs in Backtrader that have not been still fixed, Backtrader_Bokeh fixed those through Monkey Patch
+* Many bugs in Backtrader that have not been still fixed, noba fixed those through Monkey Patch
 * Because of optbrowser address and port assignment problem, if port 80 is occupied, the web page will not be opened in the optimization mode. *\* live mode is the same way*
 * Very imortant, fixed the legend can't be displayed in the observer or indicators's figuer
 * And more...